AEkaterina/TestAssignmentEnablon/README.md

     1.1.
 Open the web app.

     1.2.
-Enter the task to the field and click Enter.
+Enter the task in the field.

+    1.3.
+Click Enter.

     1.3.
 Click the checkbox to mark the task as completed.